arcus/apm-public/agile_jira_management/agile_jira_management.md

 # Agile Jira Management Course

-Welcome to the Arcus Project Management training course for Agile Jira Management!
-This course was designed as an entry-level guide for managing agile projects within Jira.
-This article assumes that you are familiar with standard Agile practices with some familiarity with using Jira, and focuses more on explaining the Jira functionalities which support Agile development.
+Welcome to the Arcus Project Management training course on Agile Jira Management!
+This course was designed as an entry-level guide for managing Agile projects within Jira.
+This article assumes that you are familiar with standard Agile practices and have some familiarity with using Jira, and is focused on explaining the Jira functionalities which support Agile development.
 For more information specifically on Agile methodology, visit APM's [Agile Methodology Overview](https://wiki.chop.edu/display/ARCUS/Agile+Methodology+Overview) course.

 ## Terms & Acronyms